 Maxing out your credit limit puts you at risk for more fees and penalty charges.
 Financial advisers suggest that you keep your credit card balance below 10% of your credit limit so it’s still manageable on your part to pay for it.

 One way to avoid maxing out your credit card is to know how much your balance is before you use it for another transaction.
 If you normally use your credit card for everyday purchases like grocery shopping, gasoline, or restaurant meals, you might want to consider using your debit card instead so you avoid paying more than what you actually spent.
-Credit card promos can be very tempting, but always make sure you will be able to afford paying for your expenses before you avail of them.
+Credit card promos can be very tempting, but always make sure you will be able to afford to pay for your expenses before you avail of them.

 5. Not knowing your credit card terms.

 Don’t be one of the people who dive head-first into using their credit card as soon as they get it.
 Like any other commitment, it is best to know what you’re getting into before you start.
 Some things to consider are your card issuer’s late payment fees, cash advance charges, and the fixed monthly interest rate, among others.
-The best credit card deals are the ones that offer low interest rates and shopping rewards.
+The best credit card deals are the ones that offer low-interest rates and shopping rewards.
 Remember that your credit card issuer can change their terms anytime, and they normally notify their credit card holders via mail or through your monthly billing statement, so watch out for their updates.

 The rule is to never be complacent when it comes to using a credit card.
 Your card issuer has the power within their terms to charge you fees if you missed to follow even the smallest detail.
 Arm yourself with knowledge, and start building the discipline of never spending more than what you can actually pay.